sclorg/s2i-python-container/3.7/README.md

 option set to `true`.
 Make sure to specify your config via the `APP_CONFIG` environment variable.

-To change your source code in running container, use podman's [exec](https://github.com/containers/libpod/blob/master/docs/podman-exec.1.md) command:
+To change your source code in running container, use podman's (or docker's) [exec](https://github.com/containers/libpod/blob/master/docs/podman-exec.1.md) command:

 ```